TerryZ/bTabs/README.md

 # bTabs

-a plugin open pages in tab, based on jQuery, Bootstrap2,3
+a jQuery plugin open pages in tab, based on Bootstrap2,3

 <br><br>